tiffanymonroe/wdi-remote-gizmo/projects/project_3/README.md

 Note: Your personal Zoom rooms only stay open for about 40 minutes at a time.
 You will have to make a new room after 40 minutes, so just prepare for this.

+## TA Hours
+There will **not** be daytime TA hours during project week.
+TAs will be available for help in the evenings during their regularly scheduled hours.
+During group project weeks, it is important to work together to solve problems.

 ## Meetings with instructors
 _Your instructor will contact you to setup a meeting time_